kearn77/python-retrosheet-project/project_summary/code_reference.md

 ## Naming Conventions

-In keeping with python convention, I have written project level file names in snake-case, with a single underscore separating distinct, lower-case words.
+In keeping with python convention, I have written project level file names in<br/>
+snake-case, with a single underscore separating distinct, lower-case words.<br/>
-Module level variable names are written in camel-case style: lowercase letters compose the first word in a variable, and the first letter of any subsequent word is capitalized.
-In accordance with the PEP8 style guide, classes are an exception to this rule, beginning with a capital rather than lowercase letter.
+Module level variable names are written in camel-case style: lowercase letters<br/>
+compose the first word in a variable, and the first letter of any subsequent<br/>

-As highlighted in the project synopsis, the majority of RetroObject's methods format user input into a valid query string.
-These strings are then passed to “bevent,” “bgame,” and “box.”
-Since users are not meant to call formatting methods directly, they begin with double underscores, e.g., __createColumnString.
-Note that the first method in the RetroObject class, the double underscore enclosed __init__, is a common method shared by all python classes.
-Roughly equivalent to a constructor, __init__ is responsible for creating instances of a class.
+word is capitalized.
+In accordance with the PEP8 style guide, classes are an<br/>
+exception to this rule, beginning with a capital rather than lowercase letter.

+As highlighted in the project synopsis, the majority of RetroObject's methods<br/>
+format user input into a valid query string.
+These strings are then passed to<br/>
+“bevent,” “bgame,” and “box.”
+Since users are not meant to call formatting<br/>
+methods directly, they begin with double underscores, e.g.,<br/>
+__createColumnString.
+Note that the first method in the RetroObject class,<br/>
+the double underscore enclosed __init__, is a common method shared by all<br/>
+python classes.
+Roughly equivalent to a constructor, __init__ is responsible<br/>
+for creating instances of a class.

 ## Line Length, Indentation, and Blank Spaces

-PEP8 recommends limiting most lines to a maximum of seventy-nine characters, with docstrings and long blocks of text limited to seventy-two characters.
+PEP8 recommends limiting most lines to a maximum of seventy-nine characters,<br/>
+with docstrings and long blocks of text limited to seventy-two characters.<br/>
-These restrictions allow readers to split their screens while maintaining code readability, enabling the cross referencing of source code and library documentation.
-With this goal in mind, continuation lines have been written in accordance with PEP8's indenting recommendations, though there are several recurring patterns that may seem awkward to programmers.
-For example, longer list comprehensions have been split across multiple lines, resulting in the following pattern:
+These restrictions allow readers to split their screens while maintaining code<br/>
+readability, enabling the cross referencing of source code and library<br/>
+documentation.
+With this goal in mind, continuation lines have been written<br/>
+in accordance with PEP8's indenting recommendations, though there are several<br/>
+recurring patterns that may seem awkward to programmers.
+For example, longer<br/>
+list comprehensions have been split across multiple lines, resulting<br/>
+in the following pattern:

 ```python